 Make brainstorming remote-friendly.
 There’s loads of software out there for exactly this purpose—take your pick!
 Don’t let collaboration die just because people aren’t physically in the same space.
 Never cancel one-on-ones.
 Reschedule if necessary, but try to not make it a habit.
 Cancelling or constant pushing tells employees you couldn’t care less about checking in with them or things they may want to share during a dedicated chat session.

-Nearly every article on how to be a good remote manager emphasizes the importance of in-person get-togethers on a yearly basis, if not more regularly.
+Nearly every article on how to manage a remote team emphasizes the importance of in-person get-togethers on a yearly basis, if not more regularly.
 If that’s not possible, take that fun budget money and use it to send someone a birthday surprise, or provide a little pick-me-up for the whole team.
 Buy them all coffee one day!
 If your office had regular habits like that, find a way to make them work when everyone is isolated so that people feel valued outside of the workplace.

 9. Show Your Trust: Be Flexible